michaelherold/interactor-contracts/README.md

 ## Usage

-Let's extend the sample `AuthenticateUser` from the Interactor examples with a contract that specifies its expectations and assurances.
+Let's extend the sample `AuthenticateUser` from the Interactor examples with a contract that specifies its expectations and promises.

 ```ruby
 class AuthenticateUser